 - Bake the pie crust cookies for 6-8 minutes or until lightly brown.
 Remove and cool.

 - Garnish the outside edge of the chilled pie with the cookies.
-Top each slice with Cool Whip or whipped cream.
+Top each slice with Cool Whip or homemade whipped cream

 As an Amazon Associate and member of other affiliate programs, I earn from qualifying purchases.